Commission on Professionalism

 Promoting Professionalism On and From the Bench

-This is an educational program presented through the Ohio Judicial College about how judges and magistrates may best promote professionalism of attorneys inside and outside of the courtroom.
+This is an educational program presented through the Judicial College about how judges and magistrates may best promote professionalism of attorneys inside and outside of the courtroom.
 Topics include setting a positive example, reducing discovery misconduct, and reining in unprofessional behavior occurring in the presence of the court.
 It is the Commission’s hope that the highest standards of professionalism in attorneys may be promoted by intervention by the judiciary.

 View materials from this series.